cBeaird/ConnectionGame/paper.md

 Connection games are played by players who place game pieces in turn with the goal of creating a series of connected game pieces of a desired length.
-We know from Nash that for any two player finite perfect information game there exists a pure strategy.
+We know from Nash[1] that for any two player finite perfect information game there exists a pure strategy.
 The accepted method for analyzing dynamic games such as